 Tuberculosis (TB) is caused by a highly contagious bacterium that attacks the lungs and other parts of the body.
 TB is spread by respiratory contact with an actively infected individual.
 To control the spread and occurrence of this illness, the Health District offers tuberculosis screenings and manages both preventative and active treatment through the TB Clinic.

 In systems where Ohio or other legislation do not dictate the method of tuberculosis screening, the agency may consider using a Tuberculosis Risk Assessment Questionnaire to identify persons at high risk of acquiring disease.
 These persons identified as high risk would then be recommended for the further screening.
 The Health District could assist in facilitating this process, or it could be completed independent of the Health District involvement.
-For more information and discussion about this process, please call Becky Bonerigo or Kitty Smith at (937) 390-5600.
+For more information and discussion about this process, please call Natalie Hall or Anna Jean Sauter at (937) 390-5600.

-IGRA (interferon-y release assay) blood tests are available through local laboratory companies with a physician or healthcare practitioner’s order.
+IGRA (interferon-gamma (IFN-y) release assay) blood tests are available at CCCHD or at local laboratory companies with a physician or healthcare practitioner’s order.
 The result of the IGRA blood test is acceptable in place of a skin test result.
 More information about the IGRA blood test is here: http://www.cdc.gov/tb/publications/factsheets/testing/igra.htm.

 - Work with their healthcare provider to get a prescription for an IGRA blood test to be drawn at any local laboratory, and have their results interpreted through their healthcare provider, or

-- Obtain an order for an IGRA from CCCHD Tuberculosis Clinic to present at a laboratory, and have the results interpreted through the TB Clinic.
+- Obtain an order for an IGRA from CCCHD Tuberculosis Clinic to present at the in-house lab (Pathology Laboratories) or at a laboratory, and have the results interpreted through the TB Clinic.